darcys22/blockchain_ledger/readme.md

 in tools you can use Transactioner.new() to create a new file (For a transaction)

-tools.rb signs transactions with the test keys
+tools.rb signs transactions with the test keys tools.rb also includes a reporter for TB and GL Listing

 TODO
-create the toolset for viewing TB and shit output GL Listing
+Make a separate protocol that works
-Tools make a big file of transactions
+Tools make a big file of transactions download GL listing from QB Online and convert into this actually figure out how to save on blockchain